khanhnamle1994/cracking-the-data-science-interview/Cheatsheets/README.md

 It is worth noting that there are only two commonly seen variations of the max pooling layer found in practice: A pooling layer with `F = 3, S = 2` (also called overlapping pooling), and more commonly `F = 2, S = 2`.
 Pooling sizes with larger receptive fields are too destructive.

 ![](assets/pool.jpeg)

+*Pooling layer downsamples the volume spatially, independently in each depth slice of the input volume.
+In this example, the input volume of size [224x224x64] is pooled with filter size 2, stride 2 into output volume of size [112x112x64].
+Notice that the volume depth is preserved.*

 ![](assets/maxpool.jpeg)

-*Pooling layer downsamples the volume spatially, independently in each depth slice of the input volume.
-Above: In this example, the input volume of size [224x224x64] is pooled with filter size 2, stride 2 into output volume of size [112x112x64].
-Notice that the volume depth is preserved.
-Below: The most common downsampling operation is max, giving rise to max pooling, here shown with a stride of 2.
+*The most common downsampling operation is max, giving rise to max pooling, here shown with a stride of 2.
 That is, each max is taken over 4 numbers (little 2x2 square).*

 [back to current section](#computer-vision)